daveswaves/new_sp_api/README.md

 At 55 mins past the hour `/var/www/html/sp_api/get_amazon_label_NEW.py` runs.
 This script calculates which orders need Prime labels then creates order shipments and retrieves their labels.

 The crontab schedules can be viewed by SSHing into 'vova@192.168.0.125' and running `crontab -l`.
-Run `crontab -e` to edit schedules.
+Alternatively, `crontab -e` to edit schedules.

 ### get_amazon_label_NEW.py